Goethe House

 How long should I spend visiting?

-A visit typically takes around 1.5 to 2 hours to fully explore the exhibits and appreciate the historical context.
+A visit typically lasts about 1.5 to 2 hours, allowing ample time to explore the exhibits and soak in the atmosphere.

 Is photography allowed?